 If you or a member of your family is suffering from any of these symptoms, you should visit your primary care physician.
 If you do not have a primary care physician, visit one of Emergency Hospital Systems four ER’s, conveniently located in your communities.
 We are open 24/7/365, and our staff is available to answer your questions and evaluate your condition.
 We welcome walk-ins, or you can call for an appointment.
 There’s plenty of close-in free parking.
 We are pleased to serve as your primary source of medical care should you not already have a primary care physician.

-Because asthma can worsen over time and with age, anyone with asthma or who suspects they may have asthma should monitor their symptoms carefully.
+Because asthma can worsen over time and with age, anyone with it or who suspects they may have it should monitor their symptoms carefully.
 It should be noted that an asthma attack can end a person’s life, so all asthma symptoms should be taken seriously.
-As soon as a person suspects an asthma attack is underway, he/she should go immediately to an emergency room.
+As soon as a person suspects an attack is underway, he/she should go immediately to an emergency room.

 There are several asthmas types caused by a variety of ‘triggers’.
 The list below highlights some asthma variations, but may not include all asthma conditions.
 Only a physician can correctly evaluate and diagnose asthma types.